tropicbliss/Minecraft-Username-Availability-Checker/README.md

 - Inability to get username availability time (possible but I am lazy).
 - More likely to break if Mojang changes its API

-Feel free to use the older version which still works fine at the time of writing.
+Feel free to use the older version (in the other branch) which still works fine at the time of writing.

 ## Dependencies
 - requests